sathvikamuktha/FirstPath/README.md

 # FirstPathFinalProject
 - FirstPath is a career guidance platform designed to help students and fresh graduates navigate the job market with ease.
-Developed as part of a team coursework project, FirstPath features tools like personalized profiles, project showcases, event calendars, job search capabilities, and group networking.
+Developed this project as a coursework project for "software engineering" class in a team of 4 member.
+FirstPath features tools like personalized profiles, project showcases, event calendars, job search capabilities, and group networking.
 The platform empowers users to showcase their skills, connect with like-minded individuals, and confidently take the next steps in their careers.

 ## Key features include:
 1. Personalized profiles to highlight skills and projects.